imzqqq/chat/website/spec/content/appendices.md

 the [room versions specification](/rooms) for more information.

+### Common Namespaced Identifier Grammar

+{{% added-in v="1.2" %}}

+The specification defines some identifiers to use the *Common Namespaced Identifier Grammar*.
+This is a common grammar intended for non-user-visible identifiers, with a defined mechanism for implementations to create new identifiers.

+The grammar is defined as follows:

+ * An identifier must be at least one character and at most 255 characters in length.
+ * Identifiers must start with one of the characters `[a-z]`, and be entirely composed of the characters `[a-z]`, `[0-9]`, `-`, `_` and `.`.
+ * Identifiers starting with the characters `m.` are reserved for use by the official Matrix specification.
+ * Identifiers which are not described in the specification should follow the Java Package Naming Convention to namespace their identifier.
+This is typically a reverse DNS format, such as `com.example.identifier`.

+{{% boxes/note %}}
+Identifiers can and do inherit grammar from this specification.
+For example, "this identifier uses the Common Namespaced Identifier Grammar, though without the namespacing requirements" - this means that `m.` is still reserved, but that implementations do not have to use the reverse DNS scheme to namespace their custom identifier.
+{{% /boxes/note %}}

+{{% boxes/rationale %}}
+ASCII characters do not have issues with homoglyphs or alternative encodings which might interfere with the identifier's purpose.
+Additionally, using lowercase characters prevents concerns about case sensitivity.
+{{% /boxes/rationale %}}

 ### Server Name

 A homeserver is uniquely identified by its server name.
 This value is